-Lambton College's main campus is located Sarnia, Ontario with an additional campus in Toronto.
-Lambton College has over 3 000 full-time students enrolled in academic programs in 7 areas of study:
+Lambton College's main campus is located in Sarnia, Ontario with an additional campus in Toronto.
+Lambton College has over 3,000 full-time students enrolled in academic programs in 7 areas of study:

 The addresses for Lambton College campuses are: